 United States Senate Youth Program

 Delaware administers a comprehensive public affairs, government, and history test prepared annually for the program by the Hearst Foundation.
-Based on the results of the test, the state selection committee invites 6-10 students for a personal interview in Dover on Friday, November 18, 2016.
-The Secretary of Education makes the final selection of two delegates and two alternates by December 1, 2017.
+Based on the results of applicant testing, the state selection committee invites 6-10 students for a personal interview in Dover on Tuesday, November 13, 2018.
+The Secretary of Education makes the final selection of two delegates and two alternates by December 1, 2018.
 The program is merit-based and highly competitive and the chosen delegates are consistently of the highest caliber in the nation.

 Qualified junior or senior high school students must show demonstrated leadership through public service in elected or appointed positions in organizations that relate to government, public affairs, history, and/or community service.

-The student is required to be actively serving in an elected or appointed capacity in any one of the following student government, civic or educational organizations during the entire 2016-2017 school year:
+The student must hold a leadership position in any one of the following student government, civic or educational organizations during the entire 2018-2019 academic year:

 - Student Body president, vice president, secretary or treasurer